-Diab endeavors to have long-term and transparent relationships with suppliers.
+Diab endeavours to have long-term and transparent relationships with suppliers.
 The aim is to ensure the right quality, financial stability and sustainable development for both parties.

 Over the year the Group has conducted assessments, which also addressed sustainability issues.
+Diab has communicated that reduction of carbon footprint will be introduced for some key suppliers.